-Monastery of Our Lady of Mercy

-6398 Drexel Road Philadelphia, PA 19151
+Director of Vocations Monastery of Our Lady of Mercy 6398 Drexel Road Philadelphia, PA 19151 oin the nursing brotherhood

-Join the particular of the a religious of the relation of the relation of the special way we serve Christ.
+If you feel a calling to live a religious life, and you would like to work in the health care apostolate, please write for information on the special way we serve Christ.
 Vocation Director, Brothers of Mercy, 4523 Ransom Road, Clarence, N.Y.
 14031.